A Comprehensive Guide to Brick Molding Profiles: Everything You Need to Know

 • Caulk and caulking gun

-• Paint or sealant (if using wood molding)
+• Paint or sealant (for wood molding)

 • Level

-• Pry bar (for removal of old molding)
+• Pry bar (for removing old molding)

-• Sandpaper (if finishing is required)
+• Sandpaper (if finishing is needed)

 • Safety glasses